travetto/travetto/module/schema/README.md

      - `@Telephone` ensures string field matches basic telephone regex
      - `@Url` ensures string field matches basic url regex
      - `@Ignore` exclude from auto schema registration

-export function View(
-  - `Express` based support (optional).
-This will not be exported via the barrel import, but can be pulled in if `express` is loaded.
-     - `@SchemaBody` provides the ability to convert the inbound request body into a schema bound object, and provide validation before the controller even receives the request.
-     - `@SchemaQuery` provides the ability to convert the inbound request query into a schema bound object, and provide validation before the controller even receives the request.